 This website is designed to inform international patients about treatment options available at the Gelenk Klinik orthopaedic hospital.
 With a desirable and accessible location, the Gelenk Klinik offers you the latest in modern orthopaedic medicine.
-We perform in access of 2400 surgical procedures per year (including knee, hip and ankle replacement) and offer the latest techniques for ligament reconstruction, arthroplasty, spinal surgery, as well as arthroscopic foot, knee and ankle surgery.
+We perform in excess of 2400 surgical procedures per year (including knee, hip and ankle replacement) and offer the latest techniques for ligament reconstruction, arthroplasty, spinal surgery, as well as arthroscopic foot, knee and ankle surgery.
 The Gelenk Klinik welcomes more than 250 international patients each year.
 All our orthopaedic surgeons speak English.
 Orthopaedic treatment in the German Gelenk-Klinik has a unique set of advantages for international patients.

 Certificate of Excellence as Centre for ArthroplastyThe Orthopaedic Gelenk-Klinik was the first orthopaedic provider to be certified as a Centre for Endoprosthetic Surgery in Baden-Württemberg, Germany according to the strict guidelines (national regulations) of the supervising DGOOC e.V.
 "EndoprothetikZentrum" (EPZ).
 This certificate shows: